-Paragraph 75 of the NPPF highlights the important of public rights of way and access.
-Development should consider potential impacts on access land, common land, rights of way and coastal access routes in the vicinity of the development.
-Consideration should also be given to the potential impacts on the any nearby National Trails.
+Paragraphs 98 and 170 of the NPPF highlights the important of public rights of way and access.
+Development should consider potential impacts on access land, common land, rights of way, coastal access routes and coastal margin in the vicinity of the development and the scope to mitigate any adverse impacts.
+Consideration should also be given to the potential impacts on any nearby National

+Trails, including the England Coast Path.
 The National Trails website www.nationaltrail.co.uk provides information including contact details for the National Trail Officer.
-Appropriate mitigation measures should be incorporated for any adverse impacts.